-In her local community, Regent Cea advocates for better services, fairer treatment, and enhanced quality of life for persons with disabilities and their families.
-She is Vice-Chair of the Staten Island Developmental Disabilities Council, a consortium to ensure a continuum of services for people with disabilities, which is comprised of parents, local not-for-profit agency representatives, and city and state officials.
-Regent Cea is also a member of the Borough President’s Advisory Board on Disability, the board of directors of the Staten Island Mental Health Society, and serves on the local Office of Mental Retardation and Developmental Disabilities Human Rights Committee on Informed Consent, which reviews psychiatric and behavioral treatment recommendations for individuals without representation.
+Dr. Cea’s community work includes advocating for improved educational opportunities, better supports and services, and enhanced quality of life for persons with disabilities and their families.
+She has served as Chair of the Staten Island Developmental Disabilities Council, a consortium to ensure a continuum of services for people with disabilities comprised of self-advocates, family members, organizations serving persons with disabilities, and city and state officials.
+Dr. Cea has also served as a member of the Borough President’s Advisory Board on Disability and on the local Office of Persons with Developmental Disabilities (OPWDD) Human Rights Committee on Informed Consent that reviews psychiatric and behavioral treatment recommendations for individuals without representation.

-She and her husband Peter have two adult children, a son, Peter, Jr., and daughter, Stephanie, who has special needs.
+She and her husband Peter have two adult children, a married son, Peter, Jr., and daughter, Stephanie, who has special needs.